oantr15/NUS-FYP-Water-Balance-Equation-with-NN/README.md

 > **Jiang S., Zheng Y., & Solomatine D..
 (2020) Improving AI system awareness of geoscience knowledge: Symbiotic integration of physical approaches and deep learning. *Geophysical Research Letters*, 47.
 DOI: 10.1029/2020GL088229**

 If you have any questions or suggestions with the code or find a bug, please let us know.
-You are welcome to [raise an issue here](https://github.com/oreopie/physics-aware-dl/issues) or contact Shijie Jiang at *jiangsj(at)mail.sustech.edu.cn*
+You are welcome to [raise an issue here](https://github.com/oreopie/physics-aware-dl/issues) or contact Lim Chin Seng at *E0543587(at)mail.u.nus.edu*

 ------